thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-teradata-add.md

     2. Enter your key and value information.
     3. To add more keys and values, click the plus sign (+), and enter them.

-    {% include note.html content="Any key-value pairs that you enter must be defined in your Snowflake data source.
+    {% include note.html content="Any key-value pairs that you enter must be defined in your Teradata data source.
 Key-value pairs are case-sensitive." %}

 6. Click **Continue**.